annepham1512/Java-OOP-Whirlwind/Design_Patterns/README.md

 # Using the Singleton and Adapter Design Patterns

 ## Introduction
-This project explores two essential design patterns in software engineering: the Singleton and Adapter patterns.
-Additionally, it introduces the use of the `enum` keyword for defining enumerated types and demonstrates basic file reading techniques in Java using `BufferedReader`, `FileReader`, and `readLine()`.
+In this project, I explored two important software design patterns: the Singleton and Adapter patterns.
+The project also introduced me to the `enum` keyword for defining enumerated types and demonstrated basic file reading techniques in Java, such as using `BufferedReader`, `FileReader`, and `readLine()`.

-This lab provided an opportunity to build upon these concepts while working with real-world scenarios such as reading data from CSV files to model a music store database.
-I also received valuable support from the Dickinson College Computer Science faculty in completing this project.
+Through this lab, I was able to apply these concepts to real-world scenarios, such as reading data from CSV files and modeling a music store database.
+I completed this project with the support of the Dickinson College Computer Science faculty.

 ## Getting Started
-1. Clone the GitHub repository that was assigned through GitHub Classroom and import the starter code into Eclipse as a Java Project.
+1. Clone the GitHub repository assigned through GitHub Classroom and import the starter code into Eclipse as a Java Project.
-2. Resolve any compilation issues by adding JUnit5 to the project’s build path.
+2. Add JUnit5 to the project's build path to resolve any compilation issues.

 ## The Assignment

 ### Preliminaries
-First, I familiarized myself with the starter code:
-- I created a class diagram (for my own understanding) to illustrate the relationships among the different classes.
-- After reviewing the code in `ArtistData.java`, I ran its `main` method to understand the existing functionality.
-- I ran all JUnit tests to ensure everything was working correctly and explored the structure of each class.
+To begin, I explored the starter code and developed a class diagram to understand the relationships between the different classes.
+I then ran the `main` method in `ArtistData.java` to observe how the code worked and made sure to run all JUnit tests, confirming that the provided code was functioning correctly.

-Next, I examined the `data/bands.csv` and `data/singers.csv` files to understand how they represent band and singer data in CSV format.
+I reviewed the `data/bands.csv` and `data/singers.csv` files, which contained band and singer data in CSV format.

-**Task A:** I added new band data to the `bands.csv` file and included more singers in the `singers.csv` file.
-After running the `main` method in `ArtistData.java`, I confirmed that the newly added bands and singers were printed out correctly.
+**Task A:** I added my own data for a new band to the `bands.csv` file and updated the `singers.csv` file with additional singers.
+After running the `main` method in `ArtistData.java`, I verified that my additions were printed correctly.

 ### Implementing the Singleton Pattern
-To enhance the efficiency of the `ArtistData` class, I transformed it into a singleton.
-This modification ensures that the data files are only read once, and subsequent requests use the same instance of `ArtistData`.
+To improve the efficiency of the `ArtistData` class, I transformed it into a singleton, ensuring that the CSV files are read only once, even if multiple instances of `ArtistData` are created.

 **Task B:** I made the necessary changes across four Java files to implement the Singleton pattern.
-Afterward, I verified that all JUnit tests still passed successfully.
+After implementing these changes, I re-ran the JUnit tests to ensure they all passed.

 ### Implementing the Adapter Pattern
-The original `ArtistData` class handled only bands and singers.
-To extend its functionality and also store data about classical composers, I used the Adapter design pattern.
-This allowed me to integrate a new data type for composers while ensuring that the existing `Composer.java` file remained unchanged.
+The `ArtistData` class initially handled only bands and singers.
+To extend its functionality and incorporate data about classical composers, I used the Adapter design pattern.
+This approach allowed me to introduce a new data type for composers without modifying the existing `Composer.java` file.

 **Task C:**
-1. I created an adapter class for the composers using a naming convention similar to that in the in-class examples.
+1. I created an adapter class for composers, following a naming convention similar to the examples provided in class.
-2. I wrote JUnit tests to ensure the new adapter class was functioning as expected.
+2. I wrote JUnit tests to validate the new adapter class.
-3. I modified `ArtistData.java` to read composer data from a new `data/composers.csv` file in addition to bands and singers.
+3. I modified `ArtistData.java` to read composer data from a new `data/composers.csv` file, alongside the existing band and singer data.
-4. After running the `main` method in `ArtistData.java`, I verified that the composer data was printed correctly, and all JUnit tests passed.
+4. After running the `main` method in `ArtistData.java`, I confirmed that the composer data was printed correctly, and all JUnit tests continued to pass.

 ---

 ## How to Run

 1. **Clone** this repository and import it into Eclipse as a Java Project.
-2. Add the `JUnit5` library to your build path if necessary.
+2. Add the `JUnit5` library to your build path, if necessary.
-3. Add your custom band, singer, and composer data to the `data/bands.csv`, `data/singers.csv`, and `data/composers.csv` files.
+3. Update the `data/bands.csv`, `data/singers.csv`, and `data/composers.csv` files with your own band, singer, and composer data.
-4. Run the `main` method in the `ArtistData.java` class.
-5. Observe the output, which includes data for bands, singers, and composers.
+4. Run the `main` method in `ArtistData.java` to see the output, which should include data for bands, singers, and composers.

 ---

 ## Submitting Your Solution
-To submit the assignment, I regularly pushed my code to GitHub as a backup.
-For the final submission, I pushed the complete version of my code and data files.
-Additionally, I submitted the self-assessment report through Moodle, as per the course requirements.
+For submission, I regularly pushed my code to GitHub for backup purposes.
+I pushed the final version of my code and data files to GitHub and submitted the self-assessment report through Moodle, as required.

 ---

 ## Additional Notes
-This project is an introduction to basic file I/O techniques and demonstrates how to apply design patterns in Java.
-While the approach taken to read CSV files is simple, it's not robust for real-world applications.
-A more sophisticated solution might involve a database system for managing large datasets.
+This project introduces basic file I/O techniques and showcases how to apply common design patterns in Java.
+Although the approach for reading CSV files is basic, professional software typically uses more robust solutions, such as databases, for managing large datasets.

-In future labs, I'll be diving deeper into file I/O for more hands-on experience with managing data.
+In future labs, I look forward to gaining more hands-on experience with file I/O and exploring more sophisticated approaches.

 ## Authors